Q & A

 And do you perform?

 Yes, we enjoy singing in the community and raising money for local charities through concerts and carol singing.
-WCC has links with other Hampshire community choirs and we’ve sung at concerts in groups of 100+ with them during the last year.
+WCC has links with other Hampshire community choirs and we’ve sung at concerts in groups of 100+ with them.
 We plan to continue to perform regularly in the community and welcome suggestions from members or others for occasions or places for singouts.

 Do I have to perform if I become a member?